Zhann/kickstart.nvim/README.md

 A personalized Neovim configuration that started from [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) and evolved into a fully modular setup tailored to my workflow.

-## Overview

-This configuration began as kickstart.nvim - a fantastic starting point for understanding Neovim configuration.
-However, it has since been extensively customized and reorganized to suit my specific needs.
-While the foundation came from kickstart, this is now a standalone configuration that won't track upstream changes.

-### Key Features

-- **Fully Modular**: All plugins are organized in separate files under `lua/zhann/plugins/`
-- **Clean init.lua**: Core configuration reduced to ~190 lines (from 900+)
-- **LSP Support**: Configured for Ruby, Lua, Terraform/OpenTofu, and more
-- **Modern Plugins**: Using latest tools like blink.cmp for completion
-- **Custom Formatting**: Support for multiple languages with conform.nvim
-- **OpenTofu Integration**: Full support for OpenTofu with tofu_fmt formatter

 ## Structure

 ```